Work visas for graduates

 Working in the UK after you graduate is a great chance to gain experience in an international environment.

-UK immigration and visas are managed by the UK government.
+UK immigration and visas are managed by the UK government’s Home Office.
 Please check the UK Visas and Immigration website for more information.

 Do I need a visa to work in the UK after graduation?

 This depends on your nationality and immigration status.
-On this page, you can find out if you need a UK visa: www.gov.uk/check-uk-visa
+Find out if you need a visa to work in the UK here: www.gov.uk/check-uk-visa

 What kind of visa can I apply for?